tatianegercina/FinTech/01-Lesson-Plans/01-Intro-to-FinTech/3/LessonPlan.md

 ### Overview

-In today's class, students will learn how to utilize the git command line interface (CLI) and create markdown files to generate FinTech case studies that can be collaboratively stored, accessed, modified, and previewed in an online git or file repository such as GitHub.
-A solid understanding of the git CLI and knowing how to create markdown files will help students properly manage git repositories and construct visually enhanced README files.
+In today's class, students will learn how to utilize the git graphical user interface (GUI), git command line interface (CLI), and create markdown files to generate FinTech case studies that can be collaboratively stored, accessed, modified, and previewed in an online git or file repository such as GitHub.
+A solid understanding of the git GUI/CLI and knowing how to create markdown files will help students properly manage git repositories and construct visually enhanced README files.

 ### Class Objectives